danny-baker/dash-heroku/README.md

 ## 1. Clone this repo to your local machine and install modules

 It's a good idea to check you can get this app running on your local webserver before attempting to deploy on Heroku.
 So let's do that.
 Setup your virtualenv (or don't) and ensure you have all the modules installed before running the app.

+**Getting the repo to your local machine** <br>
+If you are  new to Github and not familiar with cloning, SSH and all that jazz, you can all just download a zip file of this entire repo like a normal internet download.
+So that is fine to do aswell.
+Basically get a copy of this repo to your local machine as step 1.

+**Install modules from your requirements.txt** <br>
-You should be able to do this with pip3 or conda install from a terminal in your project root folder
+You should be able to do this with pip3 or conda from a terminal in your project root folder

 `pip3 install -r requirements.txt` <br>
 `conda install --file requirements.txt` (if you are using Anaconda)